-When a student's financial aid award has been prepared, the Student Financial Services Office sends a notification to his or her SU email address notifying that the Offer Letter is ready for viewing online.
+When a student's financial aid award has been prepared, the Student Financial Services Office sends a notification to the student's SU email address notifying that the Offer Letter is ready for viewing online.
 Financial Aid Offer Letters are viewable online via the Financial Aid Self Service Portal.

 Begin by logging into SU Online, navigate to Students Menu, then Financial Aid Self Service Portal.
 From there, you can choose the appropriate option from the checklist to view/accept your letter.

 Using the link below, you can find an example of an undergraduate student offer letter and more information about the online award.

 Or check out our video with step-by-step instructions for how to view your Offer Letter.

 Students must be enrolled at least half-time to be eligible for most forms of financial aid.
 However, some types of aid are available to eligible students who are enrolled less than full-time.